mateushora/finance_control/README.md

 3. The script will:
    - Process the file
    - Extract transaction information
-   - Save the results to a CSV file named `transactions.xlsx`
+   - Save the results to an Excel file named `transactions.xlsx`

 ## Customization